 Even if your seat is mounted at its highest, you as the driver will still be very close to the ground.
-This design is intentional as well as a means to make the most of a kart’s basic composition!
+This design is intentional as well as a means to make the most of a kart’s basic composition.
 It allows the driver to use their own weight to make shifts in the kart, and this is why you’ll see a lot of kart drivers actually leaning into corners and even tucking their head down on straights.

 The bottom line is that we’re the heaviest part of that kart!
 It’s important to use your body wisely while racing, no matter how many different ways you’ve implemented suspension-altering tactics such as axle stiffness, spindle size or seat position.

-Can Tires Make a Difference in Go-Kart Suspension?
+Can Tires Make A Difference In Go-Kart Suspension?

-Absolutely!
-If you think about it, the tires on a go-kart are what is keeping the frame suspended from the ground, and they have to be inflated to a certain pressure in order to keep the tubing underneath intact.
+Tires can make a difference to your go-kart’s suspension, as the tires on a go-kart are what is keeping the frame suspended from the ground, and they have to be inflated to a certain pressure in order to keep the tubing underneath intact.

-At times, if I felt that the kart was bouncing too much to the point of reducing my handling, a quick top-up of air pressure would stop the issue and essentially act as stiffened suspension.
+There isn’t a concrete tire pressure you should be using, but simply a range that is dependent on track conditions.
+At times, if I felt that my kart was bouncing too much to the point of reducing my handling, a quick top-up of air pressure would stop the issue and essentially act as stiffened suspension.

 As ever, when making changes to your kart, always make sure to make gradual adjustments.
 If you change everything all at once, you’ll probably find that the end result is too far past what you were wanting to achieve.

-Say for example that your kart is too stiff and you’re getting too much grip, to the point of hopping through corners.
+Say for example that your kart is too stiff and you’re getting too much grip, to the point that it’s hopping through corners.
 To combat the issue, you switch out your rear axle for something softer and shorter with smaller spindles, you raise the seat and also release some tire pressure.

+I can guarantee that you’ll now have a go-kart that is far too flexible and you’ll be missing out on grip where you need it!
 Choose one component to tweak, give it a test, and if it isn’t resolved, try something else.
 Applying all of the ways to adjust your suspension all at once isn’t going to end well!